History of the PACE Center

 ABOUT THE PACE CENTER

-Located in Historic Old Town Parker two blocks east of Parker Road and Mainstreet, the PACE Center is home to a 536-seat theater, 250-seat amphitheater, art gallery, event room, dance studio, culinary kitchen and several classrooms.
-The PACE Center provides a wide variety of local, regional, national and international cultural, arts, scientific and educational programming to the region and serves as a rental venue for community, business and social events.
+Located in Historic Old Town Parker two blocks east of Parker Road and Mainstreet, the PACE Center is home to a 536-seat theater, the 250-seat amphitheater, art gallery, event room, dance studio, culinary kitchen and several classrooms.
+The PACE Center provides a wide variety of local, regional, national and international cultural, arts, scientific and educational programming to the region and serves as a rental venue for community, business, and social events.
 For more information about Parker’s NEW Center for the Arts, visit www.PACEcenteronline.org